alxndrTL/Landing-Starships/README.md

   ​	RL is not yet ready for practical use, and so it's far less for such tasks.
 However, I'm sure that we're only a few breakthrough papers away from seeing RL being able to scale to real world problems.
 And then, we'll talk about Starship landing using RL.

 - ### So why bother ?
+  ​	If it is very difficult to use RL in the real-world problem, why bother with this project ?
+Or simply, why bother with RL at all ?
+Well first, RL is still in a phase where the most things happening relating to it are research based : there's a lot of things to be discovered to implement RL on a real world problem.
+Once this will be possible, then RL will really revolutionize the market.
+Why ?
+Well, taking my project as my example, I didn'nt have to know anything physic related to the landing of the rocket : I just had to setup the environment and put my agents in it.
+There's no need of domain-knowledge to with RL (in a perfect world).

 - ### Has there been other work similar to this ?